-Case 2017-008; Clark County Education Association v.
-Clark County School District.

-The school district and teachers' union ratified a new collective bargaining agreement that contained a new salary system called the Professional Growth System (PGS), which allowed teachers to advance in salary based upon how much professional growth classes and activities they undertook.
+ItemCase 2017-008; Clark County Education Association v.
+Clark County School District.#824 contained a new salary system called the Professional Growth System (PGS), which allowed teachers to advance in salary based upon how much professional growth classes and activities they undertook.
 The parties realized the PGS was only a framework which would need to be fleshed out in the months to come.
 To this end they created a committee to work collaboratively on the PGS post-ratification.